 If I say that Leicester City won the F.A.
 Cup last year, is this simply wrong or does this carry some deeper truth that Leicester did somehow win the Cup, despite all evidence pointing towards them having been knocked out by Chelsea in a 6th round replay?

 To be fair to Douglas Murray I can sort of imagine what he is getting at.
 I suspect his ‘deeper truth’ is the human desire for ultimate purpose and transcendence.
-Many people feel this psychological urge but presently have only religions as a way to satisfy it.
-Religious stories flesh out some important garin of truth in the same way that films about real life events or people say at the beginning that they are ‘based on fact’ flesh out real events and the lives of real people.
-This often means that 90% of what we are about to see has been dreamt up by the screen writer but that this is necessary if we are to get some sense of the invisible diamond at the heart of the story.
+Many people feel this psychological urge but at present only religions can satisfy it.
+Religious stories flesh out some important grain of truth in the same way that films ‘based on fact’ flesh out real events and the lives of real people.
+This often means that 90% of what we see on screen has been dreamt up by the screen writer but that this is necessary if we are to get some sense of the diamond at the heart of the story.

 I think Douglas Murray feels that almost any belief, no matter how irrational, is preferable to the nihilistic and purposeless lives lived by some people in today’s godless societies.
-He feels that most of us need consolation and meaning in our lives and while reflecting on the ages of human history and the scale of universe might do it for some people, others are left cold both by what they see through the Hubble Telescope and by what they see on their TVs: the X-Factor.
-These people who have a need for ‘something more’ have only religion to fall back on.
-For this they are jeered at the New Atheists.
+He feels that most of us need consolation and meaning in our lives and while reflecting on the ages of human history and the scale of universe might do it for some people, others are left cold by both history and thoughts about the universe.
+These people need ‘something more’ but there is only implausible religion fills that niche.
+Wanting even more meaning in life than there already is is an idea jeered at by the New Atheists.